Axway/docker-cft/helm/transfer-cft/README.md

 $ helm install --name transfer-cft ./transfer-cft
 ```

-The command deploys Transfer CFT on the Kubernetes cluster in the default configuration.
+The command deploys Transfer CFT on the Kubernetes or Red Hat OpenShift cluster in the default configuration.
 The [configuration](#configuration) section lists the parameters that can be configured during installation.

 > **Tip**: List all releases using `helm list`